-William Alexander Anderson “Bigfoot” Wallace, was one of the most colorful and toughest of Texas’ frontier characters.
-He was a backwoodsman, folk hero, soldier, and Texas Ranger, who took part in the conflicts of the Republic of Texas and the Mexican-American War.
+William Alexander Anderson “Bigfoot” Wallace was one of the most colorful and toughest of Texas’ frontier characters.
+He was a backwoodsman, folk hero, soldier, and Texas Ranger, who took part in the Republic of Texas and the Mexican-American War.

-Wallace first settled near LaGrange, Texas in 1837 where he tried his hand at farming and quickly joined up with the Texas Rangers under Captain John Coffee Hays.
+Wallace first settled near LaGrange, Texas, in 1837, where he tried his hand at farming and quickly joined up with the Texas Rangers under Captain John Coffee Hays.
 In 1840, he moved to Austin, where he helped to lay out the new town.
 While there, he was misidentified as an Indian named “Bigfoot,” who had ransacked a settler’s home.
-Though Wallace was soon cleared, the name “Bigfoot” stuck – an appropriate nickname for the six feet two inch tall, 240-pound muscled man.
+Though Wallace was soon cleared, the name “Bigfoot” stuck – an appropriate nickname for the six feet two inches tall, 240-pound muscled man.

 In 1840, Wallace participated in the Battle of Plum Creek, and in the Spring of 1842, fought against Mexican General Adrian Woll’s invasion of Texas.

-Later that year, he volunteered for the Somervell Raid across the Rio Grande and afterward, joined a splinter group that was later called the Mier Expedition, to further penetrate into Mexico.
+Later that year, he volunteered for the Somervell Raid across the Rio Grande and, afterward, joined a splinter group that was later called the Mier Expedition to further penetrate Mexico.
 However, the group was surrounded and captured by a force ten times their size.
-Forced into central Mexico, the men were able to escape, but were quickly recaptured and forced to participate in what became known as the “Black Bean Incident.”
+Forced into central Mexico, the men could escape but were quickly recaptured and forced to participate in what became known as the “Black Bean Incident.”
 This was a “lottery,” in which black and white beans were placed in a crock, in a 1 to 10 ratio.
 Those who drew a black bean were executed, while a white bean meant prison.
-Wallace was one of the “lucky” ones, drawing a white bean and soon found himself on an 800-mile forced march to the Perote Prison in Vera Cruz.
-After a petition was signed by a number of U.S. Congressmen, he was released and after his return to Texas, joined in the Mexican-American War.
+Wallace was one of the “lucky” ones, drawing a white bean, and soon found himself on an 800-mile forced march to the Perote Prison in Vera Cruz.
+After several U.S. Congressmen signed a petition, he was released and joined in the Mexican-American War after his return to Texas.

 Somewhere along the line, Wallace was granted a piece of land by the State of Texas, where he ranched along the Medina River.
 However, in his later years, he was living in Frio County, and when a small village was formed, it was named “Bigfoot,” after Wallace, who had made a legend of himself during his lifetime.

-Described as humorous, mellow, and honest, he became a teller of tales, which though sometimes embellished, were extremely popular among his visitors.
-In 1870, some of these tales were told by biographer, John Duval, in a best selling book called The Adventures of Big Foot Wallace, The Texas Ranger, which further contributed to his reputation as a Texas folk hero.
+Described as humorous, mellow, and honest, he became a teller of tales, which were extremely popular among his visitors though sometimes embellished.
+In 1870, some of these tales were told by biographer John Duval in a best-selling book called The Adventures of Big Foot Wallace, The Texas Ranger, which further contributed to his reputation as a Texas folk hero.

-Wallace died on January 7, 1899, and shortly thereafter the Texas legislature appropriated money for moving his body to the State Cemetery in Austin, Texas.
+Wallace died on January 7, 1899, and shortly after that, the Texas legislature appropriated money for moving his body to the State Cemetery in Austin, Texas.